 The applicant has submitted a Special Use Permit Modification application, for review of the development proposal, without the need for rezoning, and which allows site-specific standards to be formulated and applied as conditions through a quasi-judicial process.
 The application provides an opportunity to establish agreed-upon conditions that modify use, intensity, and development standards in order to address impacts reasonably expected to be generated by development.
-Conditions can also address conformance of the development with town regulations and adopted plans.
+Conditions can also address conformance of the development with Town regulations and adopted plans.

-The block style development plan provides little detail of the built environment for the 40+ acres site, thus the need for design guidelines, as proposed by the applicant.
+The block style development plan provides little detail of the built environment for the 43.4 acre site; thus the need for design standards, as proposed by the applicant.

-The applicant has proposed modifications to permitted uses and dimensional standards for the proposed zoning districts, among other requested modifications, as summarized in the Modifications to Regulations section below.
+The applicant has proposed modifications to permitted uses and dimensional standards for the zoning district, among other requested modifications, as summarized in the Modifications to Regulations section below.